Bridge

 QuakeWatch

-Users click a Leaflet map to set a search location, choose a radius and minimum magnitude, and get a paginated table of USGS FDSN events with magnitude, depth, PAGER alert level, felt reports, and formatted local time.
-Searches save to a SavedEarthquakeSearch record and re-run via a URL-encoded query string.
+Users click anywhere on a Leaflet map to drop a pin, choose a radius and minimum magnitude, and get back a paginated table of matching USGS earthquakes with magnitude, depth, PAGER alert level, felt reports, and the local time at each event's location.

 VolcanoWatch